organix/uFork/ocaps.md

 that allows injection of messages for that actor into the domain.
-For any given _stub_ there may be several _proxies_ that represent remote-references to an actor.
+For any given _stub_ there may be several _proxies_ that represent remote-references to that stub/actor.
 Note that not all actors will necessarily have proxies or stubs.

 ## Garbage Collection

-Within a _domain_ it is possible to traces all active references and determine when an actor (or other storage) is unreachable, at which time the storage can be reclaimed and reused.
+Within a _domain_ it is possible to trace all active references and determine when an actor (or other storage) is unreachable, at which time the storage can be reclaimed and reused.
 However, once a reference crosses domain boundaries,